ci-wdi-900/riffy-proposal/README.md

 * Fahrenheit/Celsius Converter

 Are we converting to Fahrenheit or Celsius?
 WHY NOT BOTH.
-But then how many arguments we need?
+But then how many arguments do we need?
 With Celsius/Fahrenheit it's always the other one, so we only need to know the _to_ direction, but we could even convert from or to degrees Kelvin as well.
 Then you would need a third argument--what are you converting _from_?
 An ambitious version of this app could convert not just temperature, but weight, size, length, etc., all with different units.
 Let the user decide!

 * Bill Split Calculator